cosmos/sdk-tutorials/academy/3-my-own-chain/game-fifo.md

 </HighlightBox>

-To enforce the termination it is a good idea to use the **`EndBlock`** part of the ABCI protocol.
+To enforce the termination, it is a good idea to use the **`EndBlock`** part of the ABCI protocol.
 The call `EndBlock` is triggered when all transactions of the block are delivered, and allows you to tidy up before the block is sealed.
 In your case, all games that have reached their deadline will be terminated.

 How do you find all the games that have reached their deadline?
 You could use a pseudo-code like: